Jeep Cherokee Insurance Rates

 Rate estimates by individual coverage type:

-Estimates include $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical/PIP and uninsured motorist coverage.
+Includes $500 physical damage deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
 Rates are averaged for all 50 states and Cherokee trim levels.

 Price Range by Coverage and Risk

-For a driver in their 40's, prices range range from as low as $606 for liability-only coverage to a high of $3,450 for a driver who requires high-risk insurance.
+For a driver around age 40, prices range go from as low as $606 for liability-only coverage to a high of $3,450 for high-risk insurance.

 Price Range by Location

-These examples illustrate why it is important to compare rates based on a specific location and risk profile, instead of making a decision based on averaged prices.
+These examples illustrate why it is important to get quotes using their specific location and risk profile, rather than using rate averages.

 Use the form below to get customized rates for your location.